 - Member for

-FARGO — The Forum is producing a true crime podcast called “Who Killed Tommy?” exploring the unsolved homicide of Tommy Bearson, an 18-year-old North Dakota State University freshman.
+FARGO — This is the second episode of “Who Killed Tommy?” a true crime podcast exploring the unsolved homicide of Tommy Bearson, an 18-year-old North Dakota State University freshman.